-SPAN 100, 101, 102, 105, 203, 204 and 401 are offered in Fall 2018 and SPAN 102, 105, 203, 204 and 402 in Spring 2019.
+SPAN 100, 101, 102, 105, 203, 204 and 401 are offered in Fall 2023 and SPAN 100, 102, 105, 203, 204 and 402 in Spring 2024.
 If Spanish was your high school language, you must take the online placement exam to determine the appropriate placement.
-AP, SATII, IB, and college transfer credits can be used to satisfy Gen Ed requirements, but should you wish to continue your study of Spanish, we recommend that you take the placement exam to ensure proper placement.
+Test credit (such as AP or IB) and college transfer credits can be used to satisfy the Global Language requirement, but still, you must take the Spanish placement exam.
 You may only take the online exam once.
-Should you experience a technical issue or have accommodations through Accessibility Resources & Service (ARS), please contact Dr. Hosun Kim at email@example.com.
+Should you experience a technical issue or have accommodations through Accessibility Resources & Service (ARS), please contact Dr. Hosun Kim.

 Note that SPAN 100 is a review of level one and only available to students who took Spanish in high school and placed at this level.
 SPAN 101 is designed for true beginners and only available to students who studied a different language in high school.
 SPAN 105 is designed for students who completed at least two levels of Spanish but do not place into level three, SPAN 203.
 SPAN 105 provides an intensive review of levels one and two.
-It is not possible to place into SPAN 102 which is for students who completed SPAN 100 or 101 at UNC-CH, or transfer in credit for SPAN 101 should enroll in SPAN 105.
+It is not possible to place into SPAN 102 which is for students who completed SPAN 100 or 101 at UNC-CH.
+Students who transfer in credit for SPAN 101 should enroll in SPAN 105.
 SPAN 205 is a course for students who have grown up speaking Spanish and who place into SPAN 204 on the placement test.

-For students who place beyond SPAN 204, there are two courses available: SPAN 255 (Conversation I) and SPAN 261 (Language in Context).
-Note that SPAN 261 is the prerequisite for all upper-level courses in Spanish, and as such, the prerequisite for our majors and minors (https://romancestudies.unc.edu/undergraduate/programs/).
+For students who place beyond SPAN 204, there are two courses available: SPAN 255 (Conversation I) and SPAN 261 (Advanced Spanish in Context).

 For a complete listing of Spanish courses and course descriptions, consult http://catalog.unc.edu/courses/span/.

-Via the Academic Interest Survey sent to all first-years in April, you may be pre-enrolled in the appropriate course.
-If you are not pre-enrolled, you may enroll yourself if seats are available.
+When you register for fall courses, you may enroll yourself if seats are available.
 Note that a set number of seats are reserved for each registration session.
 Any remaining seats will be released in August.
 If you have questions or concerns about your placement, please attend the first day of class and discuss those concerns with your instructor who will be happy to assist you.
 If you are unable to enroll, get on a waitlist as seats will become available during the drop/add period.
 Once waitlisted students are accommodated, remaining seats will be available on Connect Carolina.
 Due to high demand, the Spanish Language Program does not allow sitting in on classes (not officially enrolled).

-If you have questions or concerns about enrollment in Spanish courses, contact Sheena Melton at firstname.lastname@example.org.
+If you have questions or concerns about enrollment in Spanish courses, contact Dr. Anastacia Kohl.